How to Apply

 In your personal statement you may include your reasons for applying to law school, information or context about your academic performance/extra-curricular activities, key accomplishments from your paid/volunteer experience, your personal commitment to equity, diversity and inclusion, barriers you have overcome and/or any other personal information that you may wish to bring to the attention of the Admissions Committee.
 This may include any special skills, talents, or experiences that you feel have given you a unique way of looking at the world.

 The Schulich School of Law is committed to equity, diversity and inclusion in legal education and the legal profession.
 We strive to admit a first-year class of students that is enriched by a wide range of backgrounds and experiences.
 This includes individuals from historically disadvantaged groups, who will contribute to the fabric of the law school community.
 If you are from a historically disadvantaged group, you may describe how you are culturally, racially, or socially diverse and how these qualities have contributed to your character.
 For example, this may include, the languages you understand and speak, your Mi’kmaq, African Nova Scotian or other Indigenous, Black or other racial identity, your cultural background, how you live with a disability or your experiences with a mental illness, your sexual orientation or gender identity, financial challenges you faced, your unique family history or your religious or conscientious beliefs.

 Applicants who have applied under an application category other than General should include any information required for that category, as outlined on the Admissions Categories & Program Options page.

 While there is a suggested limit of 1200 words for the personal statement, applicants are encouraged to use whatever space is required to best represent yourself and your unique circumstances.

 Letters of Reference*

-Applicants are still required to submit two letters of reference.
+Applicants to the JD program are required to submit two (2) references in support of their application.

 How to submit